ayushgupta9198/English_Language_translation/README.md

     * Append the sampled character to the target sequence
     * Repeat until we generate the end-of-sequence character or we hit the character limit.

-### Conclusion

-To conclude, our network learnt the basic concept of language translation.

-will share the results and data file ASAP.